BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Understand the Rules

-Self-directed real estate investors must follow rules regarding titling, handling income and expenses, financing, and paying applicable taxes.
+Investors using a Self-Directed Real Estate IRA must follow rules regarding titling, handling income and expenses, financing, and paying applicable taxes.

 iPhone icon with individual and gear to show that setting up a Self-Directed IRA is simple.